sheikhnuml/sheikhnuml/README.md

 # Hi there!
-I'm Sheikh Muhammad Tahir 👋
+I'm Muhammad Tahir 👋

 I am a **Full Stack Developer** and **IoT Enthusiast** dedicated to building functional, scalable, and user-centric applications.
 I specialize in the **MERN Stack** and **Flutter**, with a strong interest in integrating software with hardware components like Raspberry Pi and Arduino.